 Exceptions to Full Time Requirement

-- In the final term of a degree program, a student can register for only the number of hours required to graduate (zero hours is not acceptable).
-The student must obtain permission from CIE before being enrolled part-time.
-(Note: Academic definitions may differ).
+- In the final term of a degree program, a student can register for only the number of hours required to graduate. .

-- A student who has a medical condition can be enrolled less than full-time or not at all in some cases.
-A letter from a licensed medical doctor explaining the reasons must be turned in.
-The student must obtain permission from CIE before dropping below full time.
+- Students with a serious medical condition preventing them from enrolling full-time may be approved for a reduced course load or no credit hours with a letter from a licensed medical doctor explaining the reasons.
 This special permission can only be approved for one semester at a time, and is limited to a total of twelve months.

-Exceptions where a student does not need permission from CIE:
+Exceptions where a student does not need permission from CGE:

 - During summer semester (after completing spring semester), a student does not have to be enrolled full time.
 The student must enroll in the following fall semester.